jd3builds/BadApplesProject/README.md

 ### Pitch

-If you would like a quick overview of the concept/idea before development, you can view this [elevation pitch](https://www.youtube.com/watch?v=OB2ZTpWcwHo) about the project.
+If you would like a quick overview of the concept/idea before development, you can view this [elevator pitch](https://www.youtube.com/watch?v=OB2ZTpWcwHo) about the project.

 # Package Name for PIP: